oayanda/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/project_14.md

     }
 ```

-Publish the resulted artifact into Artifactory
+The snippet below will publish the resulted artifact into Artifactory

 ```bash
 stage ('Upload Artifact to Artifactory') {